-As you can see, each product vision statement above clearly defines the direction each brand is taking with their product or service.
+As you can see, each product vision statement above clearly defines the direction each brand is taking with its product or service.
 Each one focuses on their desire for the future state of their product, and their common objective is always to make decisions that bring them closer to that state.

 It is important to start a new product with a vision.

-It is very likely, however, that the product vision will be tweaked or even completely changed overtime.
+It is very likely, however, that the product vision will be tweaked or even completely changed over time.

 Regardless of the industry, product, and team, a new product should always start with a clearly defined vision statement.